 InMotion Hosting is a popular web host that's been in business for over 15 years, with an impressive array of plans on offer including reseller hosting.

-All plans include assisted set up and migration, especially useful for those coming from other web hosts.
-Additionally, you won't need to worry about the server side sa InMotion take care of all that for you.
+All plans include assisted setup and migration, especially useful for those coming from other web hosts.
+Additionally, you won't need to worry about the server side of things as InMotion takes care of all that for you.

-For those looking to try about being a web host themselves, InMotion's reseller plans come with a free WHMCS license, which allows for the automated set up and billing of clients.
+For those looking to try being a web host themselves, InMotion's reseller plans come with a free WHMCS license, which allows for the automated setup and billing of clients.

 The Beginner reseller plan comes with 80GB of storage, 800GB of bandwidth, and can host up to 25 accounts.
-Pricing for this on a per monthly basis is $26.59, but this is discounted the long you commit, with the cheapest option being $15.39 a month if you contract for 2 years.
+Pricing for this is $26.59 on a per monthly basis, but this is discounted the longer you commit, with the cheapest option being $15.39 a month if you go for a 2-year contract.

 Other plans increase limits and pricing accordingly, and there's a 90-day money-back guarantee should you not be satisfied with the service.

 For TechRadar readers, this top-rated web hosting service is offering its Lite plan at $2.49 per month rather than the full asking price of $7.49.
 That's quite the bargain.View Deal

 Hostwinds offers a range of dedicated server hosting with powerful configuration options for anything from general to heavy-duty use, which makes them ideal for hosting everything from company websites to gaming servers.

 There are multiple base options to select, which you can then customize according to your preferences.
 The cheapest models have a quad-core single processor and start with at least 8GB of RAM, which would make them ideal for most typical users.

 There are a good set of additional options available for customization, with different RAID configurations and a number of operating systems available, including standard CentOS, Debian, Ubuntu, or Fedora options, as well as a Windows Server option.